jacver/complete-javascript-course/README.md

+# Note: This is the course material for my Udemy Javascript course.
+The structured so that each topic has FINAL and STARTER code.
+The STARTER code consists of my notes and code from throughout the course while the FINAL code was compiled by the course author.

 # Course Material and FAQ for my Complete JavaScript Course

 This repo contains starter files and final code for all sections and projects contained in the course.